-1.2.1.2.
+1.3.1.2.
 Toxicology

-The toxicity and toxicokinetic profile of BGB-DXP593 was characterized in a 14-day repeat-dose toxicology study followed by a 28-day recovery in cynomolgus monkeys via intravenous infusion.
-The study for tissue cross-reactivity was evaluated in the normal frozen tissues from both cynomolgus monkeys and humans.
-The study for cytokine release responses was evaluated using human peripheral blood mononuclear cells (PBMCs).
+The toxicity and toxicokinetic profile of BGB-DXP593 administered by intravenous infusion was characterized in a 14-day repeat-dose (once every week for 2 doses) toxicology study followed by a 28-day recovery in cynomolgus monkeys.
+Tissue cross-reactivity was evaluated in a study using normal frozen tissues from both cynomolgus monkeys and humans.
+Cytokine release responses were evaluated in a study using human PBMCs.